 We note special achievements by women in politics, sport, academia, arts, etc.

 Congratulations to The Honourable Quentin Bryce AD CVO on her previous appointment as Australia’s 25th Governor General.
 This is the first time that a woman has filled this highly respected post.
-We hope that women’s issues will see an improvement in the future.
+We hope that women’s issues will see an improvement in future.

-We congratulate Australia’s first female Prime Minister who has taken her special place in history.
+Congratulations to Australia’s first female Prime Minister who has taken her special place in history.
 Julia Gillard will always have WEL’s best wishes for her future.

+The Life of Joan Kirner 1938-2015.
 Joan graduated from Melbourne University in 1958 and taught in Ballarat Girl’s Technical College, then in 1971 she became President of the Victorian Federation of State School Parents’ Clubs.
 She joined the Australian Labor Party in 1978, was elected to Victorian Parliament Legislative Council in 1982.
-In 1989, Joan was appointed Deputy Premier, then became Victoria’s first female Premier in 1990 after the resignation of John Cain and she held office for two years.
-After her retirement from politics she helped establish Emily’s List, an organisation that supports the election of progressive women and has succeeded with over 200 elected.
-(The Age, 2 June 2015)
+In 1989, Joan was appointed Deputy Premier, then became Victoria’s first female Premier in 1990 and held office for two years.
+After her retirement she helped establish Emily’s List, an organisation that supports the election of progressive women, and in 2012, she was named a Companion of the Order of Australia.

 Our champion female jockey Michelle Payne won the Melbourne Cup horse race and told all the male chauvinists to “get stuffed“.